MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 2. You can also view the deleted content from recently deleted section in Downloads page.

->[!Important]
->
-> * The content downloaded for offline consumption from a PWA based app gets stored in browser storage.
+ * The content downloaded for offline consumption from a PWA based app gets stored in browser storage.

->
-> * Current limit for storage is capped for each lesson at 200MB, over all limit is depended on device storage.
+ * Current limit for storage is capped for each lesson at 200MB, over all limit is depended on device storage.

->
-> * Meta data for content in 'Recently Deleted' section would be retained for 90 days
+ * Meta data for content in 'Recently Deleted' section would be retained for 90 days

->
-> * Currently MCT supports offline download (in PWA) for PDF, EPUB, video, audio files.
-Plan to extend support for offline download for other formats (html, docx, xlsx, SCORM etc) is in roadmap.
+ * Currently MCT supports offline download (in PWA) for .doc, .docx, .ppt, .pptx, .xlx, .xlsxPDF, EPUB, video, audio files and Single HTML files.

->
-> * Only Non-Graded Assessments can be taken and submitted offline.
+ * Only Non-Graded Assessments can be taken and submitted offline.
 Graded Assessments can only be taken while online.